adamjr36/wotcher/README.md

 ## Data

 Data pulled from [Kaggle](https://www.kaggle.com/datasets/akshaypawar7/millions-of-movies/data) and downloaded as a CSV.
+Last updated 6/8/24.

 1. Some data exploration and processing is done in movies-eda.ipynb
 2. The result of that is embedded and uploaded to pinecone with process_new_movie_data.py